-Nadya Gomez, GRASP/Artemis NYC Women and Femmes’ Group facilitator, marketing professional and visual artist, will be speaking about the experience of running the group and the impact it’s had on her personal growth.
+Nadya G, GRASP/Artemis NYC Women and Femmes’ Group facilitator, marketing professional and visual artist, will be speaking about the experience of running the group and the impact it’s had on her personal growth.

 Archie Brechin, foreign language educator & scholar, neurodiversity advocate, and social scientist, will be speaking about leveraging a special interest to create a vibrant and meaningful professional and social life.